 When faced with a recent loved ones possessions there are so many things that can go wrong.
 So many ways we can be overwhelmed in the moment.
 Which is why it is so understandable that many times we simply pack it away to deal with another day when the grief isn't so fresh.

 However, the day comes when the stuff needs to be dealt with.
 Do this at your own pace, in your time.
 No rush.
-No judgement.
+No judgment.

 It's okay to leave out stuff in the bathroom.
 You're not crazy for not wanting to put away your love.
 It's totally part of the process.